Try Praising.ai free

 • Designate specific team members to handle responses

-• Create escalation procedures for serious issues
+• Create escalation steps for serious issues

 • Set response time targets (24-48 hours maximum)